Loki-Astari/geeky-nextjs/content/posts/SlackAction.md

 3. Fill in the form:
    - **Command**: The slash command users will type (e.g., `/todo`).
    - **Request URL**: Your Bot's slash command endpoint.
 Check your `config.plugin` for the "slot" value.
-The URL format is: `<Domain-Name>/<slot>/slash/<command-without-slash>`.
+The URL format is: `&lt;Domain-Name&gt;lt;slot&gt;slash/&lt;command-without-slash&gt;
      For example, if your domain is `thors-anvil.com`, your slot is `/slack/Bot`, and your command is `/todo`, the Request URL is: `https://thors-anvil.com/slack/Bot/slash/todo`.
    - **Short Description**: A brief description shown to users (e.g., "Manage your todo list").
    - **Usage Hint**: Optional hint shown to users about what arguments to provide (e.g., "[task description]").

 4. Click "Save".

 5. You may be prompted to reinstall your app to the workspace.
-If so, go to "OAuth & Permissions" and click "Reinstall to \<Workspace\>", then click "Allow".
+If so, go to "OAuth & Permissions" and click "Reinstall to \&lt;Workspace\&gt; then click "Allow".

 ## Step 2: Handle the Slash Command in Code